Debora38/Rock_Paper_Scissors/README.md

 # Rock_Paper_Scissors
-This is a simple code for a Rock Paper Scissors game.
+This is a simple code for a Rock Paper Scissors game that I implemented before starting Makers Academy.
+A more experienced version was implemented during the course and you can compare my improvements here: <a href="https://github.com/Debora38/rps-challenge">rps-challenge, week 3</a>

 The first draft was created 1 month before committing it, which falls also before the start of my pre-course with the bootcamp.
 All the other commits after, were created at the end of my pre-course, still before the start of my actual on-site bootcamp.